mayurnewase/Cometitive-Travelling-Salesman-Problem/README.md

 3.Heuristic methods:-(under developement->Final check remaining)

-      nearest_neighbour.py -> Logic for controlling agent using NN. random_neighbour.py ->Logic for controlling agent using RN. aggressive_neighbour.py ->Logic for controlling agent using aggressive heuristic.
+      nearest_neighbour.py -> Logic for controlling agent using Nearest Neighbour heuristic. random_neighbour.py ->Logic for controlling agent using Random Neighbour heuristic.
+      2opt.py -> Logic for controlling agent using 2-opt heuristic.
+      aggressive_neighbour.py ->Logic for controlling agent using aggressive heuristic.

+4.Test-bed:-

+	It's used for testing standalone heuristic method on single agent.

 To Do:-